4 Brilliant Outreach Strategies That Are More Likely To Stand Out

 Jason Dhami, a business development executive at Dooly, also believes in the power of video outreach.

-“With video, you have the ability to tell a powerful, unique story.
+“With video marketing, you have the ability to tell a powerful, unique story.
 You can’t fake it; the prospect knows it’s made specifically for them,” he explains.

 In the video below, he talks about how using video in their outreach helped Dooly 10x their click-through and response rates: